joeylmaalouf/wesnoth-bua-era/README.md

 Defensively, make sure to get your dwarves set up in mountains and hills, while filling in any gaps in the line with your less-terrain-reliant drakes.
 Your dwarves will often be the key to holding an unbroken line.

-## Lycanthropes
+## Therianthropes

 ### Description

-[TODO]
+Considered a curse by outsiders and a blessing by the tribes themselves, therianthropy runs in the blood of these humans.
+Territorial in either form, they react poorly to the presence of those they deem as invaders.

 ### Units

 Notes: Every unit in this faction is new.
-The Bestial Human units transform into their Werecreature forms at dusk, and vice-versa at dawn.
+The bestial human units transform into their werecreature forms at dusk, and vice-versa at dawn.

 * Bestial Archer <=> Weremonkey
   * Bestial Sniper <=> Dire Weremonkey